Group-Adaptive Adversarial Learning for Robust Fake News Detection Against Malicious Comments: Result and Analysis

+We evaluate the robustness of AdComment under different malicious comment numbers on Weibo16, Weibo20, and RumourEval-19.
+We first measure attack successful rate(ASR) without adversarial training (as shown Fig. \ref{fig:asr_ori}), then assess improvements after incorporating adversarial samples during training (as shown Fig. \ref{fig:asr_com}), analyzing how robustness scales with attack intensity across categories.

-\textbf{Effect of Attack Quantity.} When increasing the number of adversarial comments from 0 to 3, the mean ASR across datasets rises from 0.145 to 0.287, an increase of nearly 98\%.
+\textbf{Effect of malicious comment numbers.} When increasing the number of malicious comments from 0 to 3 in Fig.\ref{fig:asr_ori}, the ASR across datasets rises from 0.145 to 0.287, an increase of nearly 98\%.
 This trend confirms that denser adversarial inputs accumulate semantic noise and contradictory cues, which destabilize the model’s feature representation and decision boundary.
 Hence, higher attack intensity amplifies uncertainty and weakens detection reliability across all attack types.

+\textbf{Effect of Malicious Comment Types.} As shown in Fig.~\ref{fig:asr_ori}, the average Attack Success Rates (ASR) are $0.206$ (fact distortion), $0.241$ (logical confusion), and $0.283$ (emotional manipulation).
+This indicates the model is most robust to fact distortion, whose lexical noise is contextually mitigated; moderately affected by logical confusion; and most vulnerable to emotional manipulation, which alters sentiment to severely mislead authenticity judgment.

-\textbf{Effect of Robust Training.} After incorporating adversarial group training, the mean ASR drops to 0.116, representing an overall 45\% reduction compared with the untrained setting.
+\textbf{Effect of Robust Training.} As shown in Fig.\ref{fig:asr_com}, after incorporating adversarial group training, the mean ASR drops to 0.116, representing an overall 45\% reduction compared with the untrained setting.
 Moreover, inter-attack variance decreases sharply (from over 0.07 to below 0.03), indicating that the model becomes both more accurate and more stable across attack types and densities.
 These findings suggest that our robust training strategy enables the model to learn generalized and invariant representations, maintaining consistent detection performance even under complex adversarial scenarios.